espoirMur/my-blog-gastby/content/blog/applying-to-uk-lessons/index.md

 ## My Universities choices

-As a guy who came from a low-tier university with poor grades, with strong imposter syndrome, and who was afraid to live in big cities; I didn't bother applying to the top four: Oxbridge, UCL, Imperial, which are the top universities In Machine learning In the UK, in the world, and In Europe.
+As a guy who came from a low-tier university with poor grades, with strong imposter syndrome, and who was afraid to live in big cities; I didn't bother applying to the top four: Oxbridge, UCL, Imperial, which are the top universities In Machine learning In the UK,In Europe and in the World.

 I went ahead as the first batch and applied to the speech and Natural language processing at Edinburgh and the same program at Sheffield and Artificial Intelligence at Cardiff University.
 But honestly speaking, they were decent programs.